Is Coffee Good For You?

 Is Coffee good for you?
 The short answer is yes.
 Although we know less in comparison to the Benefits of Tea, there is still much to be said and learnt.

 For starters, Coffee is the most commonly consumed pharmacologically active stimulant in the world.
 This is because of its high caffeine content, which in itself has many health benefits.
-You can learn more about this in our blog, “How Much Caffeine in Tea and Coffee?”.
+Learn more about caffeine in your morning coffee.

 Once, the World Health Organisation (WHO) listed Coffee as a carcinogen.
 In other words, there was a belief that it could increase the risk of cancer.
 Now, according to the WHO, it may instead reduce the risk of liver and uterine cancer.